laurentsebag/dotrc/README.md

 License
 -------

-All files provided by the dotrc project, unless another license is specified in the file itself, are provided without any license and open to the public domain.
+All files provided by the dotrc project, unless specified in the file itself, are provided without any license and open to the public domain.